The Rest of Our Lives

 Thanks to Joe Wild, Marega Palser, Alisa Piebalga and Ed Collier for helping us in studio.

-Supported by the Rural Touring Dance Initiative, Fieldwork, The Place Theatre, China Plate, Groundwork Pro, Ty Dawns/Dance House Cardiff, Wales Arts International, Wales Millennium Centre, Chapter and Arts Council of Wales.
+Supported by the Rural Touring Dance Initiative, Fieldwork, The Place Theatre, China Plate, House SE Theatre Network, Groundwork Pro, Ty Dawns/Dance House Cardiff, Wales Arts International, British Council Wales, Wales Millennium Centre, Chapter and Arts Council of Wales.

 Information for promoters and venues

-The Rest of Our Lives is a two-hander designed for village halls and studio theatres.
+The Rest of Our Lives is a two-hander designed for village halls, dance halls and studio theatres.
 The performance is spirited and the show touches on themes around aging well, friendship and care.

 We’re interested in community building that happens in new ways and with a focus on diversifying audiences.The Rest of Our Lives has previously been performed at Ageless Festival, Yorkshire Dance; Machynlleth Comedy Festival; The Place Theatre, London; Ty Dawns/Dance House, Cardiff; Chapter Arts Centre.
 In autumn 2021 we toured seven village halls in England as part of the Rural Touring Dance Initiative.